hammerheim-game/hammerheim-rules/8-scenarios.md

 the comet fell, the streets of Mordheim were tainted by the touch of the foul gods, and the effects visible in many areas.
 Men and women bore twisted visages of their former selves, and much, much worse was to be found.
-The touch of Chaos was laid heavily on the land.
-Many priests of the righteous gods were trying to do what they could, but some of the more physical threats required a less spiritual touch, and more of a physical beating.
+The touch of Chaos lay heavily on the land.
+Many priests of the righteous gods were trying to do what they could, but some of the more physical threats required a more robust response.
 In this case, a Chaos Spawn has been tracked down, and is terrorizing its way through the remains of the city, and your warband is chasing it, and trying to bring it down.
 Or maybe you're